ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Audit all fixtures and test setup code to ensure they are using correct and up-to-date APIs.
    - Add logging statements at key points in the test setup process.

-We will start by addressing the MockClaudeClient implementation issue.
-After resolving this, we'll run the tests again to identify any remaining issues and proceed with further updates if necessary.
+We will start by implementing the `ensure_messages_initialized` method and improving the `messages` property in the MockClaudeClient class.
+After these changes, we'll update the fixture and test function accordingly.